Fuyukai/Kyoukai/docs/core/gettingstarted.rst

     As explained above, the route decorator takes a path and a method.
     This route decorator returns a Route class, but this isn't important right now.

+The router decorator can be found on one of two objects:

+    - Your :class:`.Kyoukai` application object (which internally reroutes it to :attr:`.Kyoukai.root`)

+    - A :class:`.Blueprint` application object.

 The Route Coroutine
 ~~~~~~~~~~~~~~~~~~~